Keerthi Chakra (film): Plot

 Major Mahadevan is an Indian Army officer deputed to the National Security Guards (NSG).
 His native place is in Kerala.
 He has been assigned to counter-terrorism duties in Kashmir and commands an elite group of NSG commandos.
-He is always supported and encouraged by his superior officer, Colonel Dutta who is an honest officer.
+He is always supported and encouraged by his superior officer, Colonel Ravi Dutta who is an honest officer.
 He calls back his buddy Havildar Jaikumar from his honeymoon because he has information about major activities of the militants; he feels Jai is needed for the team.
 Jai's native place is in Tamil Nadu.
 The commandos raid a mosque in civilian dress and seize a big collection of arms and explosives.
 Havildar Jai's wife Sandhya informs him over telephone, that she is pregnant with his child.

 Later, during an operation focused on some cottages near the Dal Lake, a commando Kishori Lal in the team is killed and an outraged Jai shoots down a captured terrorist who challenges the commandos.
-A human rights activist learns about this and threatens to file a complaint with the government.
+Athira, a human rights activist learns about this and threatens to file a complaint with the government.
 She later understands the situation and the sincerity of the commandos and decides not to proceed with the complaint.

 Meanwhile, a group of terrorists from Afghanistan and Pakistan conspire to hit the Hazratbal Shrine with a missile as they think this will create unrest in the region and that the Indian army will be blamed.
 They hijack a house that offers a good vantage point on the shrine and plants the missile there.
 Some of them rape a girl in the house in front of her family and shoot a boy who protests.
 A military patrolling vehicle hears the gunshot; as they approach the house, they are fired upon.
 The patrolling team intimates the NSG, and Mahadevan and his team immediately join the battle.

 After a long operation, the team kills the terrorists, frees the civilian hostages and disarms the missile.
-But a civilian informs that the leader of the terrorists is not to be seen among the corpses, and the commandos start a combing operation in the house.
-They locate the terrorist and Mahadevan recognises the man as the one who killed his wife Sreekutty and daughter.
-The terrorist is killed but he tries to shoot at Mahadevan.
-Mahadevan is covered by Jai, who gets hit by the bullet and dies.
-Jai is awarded the Kirti Chakra posthumously.
+But a civilian informs that one more terrorist is not to be seen among the corpses, and the commandos goes to find him in the house.
+They locate the terrorist, who is the leader and Mahadevan recognises him as the same perosn who killed his wife Sreekutty and daughter.
+Mahadevan overpowers and subdues him.
+The terrorist tries to shoot Mahadevan, but Jai covers him, who gets hit by the bullet and dies.
+The terrorist gets killed by the commandos and Jai is awarded the Kirti Chakra posthumously.
 Later, Sandhya gives birth to his son.
-She visits Havildar Jai's grave, along with his son.
+She visits Jai's grave, along with his son.